MrSco/JarvisChatBot/readme.md

 Now, the startup_shutdown_sounds script will run as a service on startup.

+## LED Lights

+The ReSpeaker 2-Mics Pi HAT has LED lights that can be controlled.
+The `led_service.py` script can be used to control these lights.
+The script uses the `apa102.py` library to control the LEDs.

+LED Color Legend:
+- Purple: Starting up
+- Green: Started (or reinitalizing wake word)
+- Red: Ready and Listening for wake word
+- Blue: Woken up by wake word
+- White: Listening for user input
+- Cyan: Transcribing user input
+- Pink: Processing user input
+- Yellow: Responding to user input
+- Orange: Shutting down
+- Off: not running

 ## Limitations

 Please note that this project was forked from a project that was developed for hackathon and demo purposes.
 Therefore, there is no guarantee for its performance or functionality.